 It was 1989, and I was feeling ready for life to move forward for me after a series of very challenging years.
 I asked an old friend named Bill, while sharing thoughts on life and spiritual growth, “What do I need to do to begin the process of change in my life in a profound way?”
-Bill was one of the most trusted and supportive men in my life when I was beginning this process of spiritual development.
+Bill was one of the most trusted and supportive men in my life as I began this process of spiritual development.
 He was a wise, gentle, and loving person who made a great life for himself after a messy beginning.
 You could always count on “Old Bill” to offer a warm hug and caring advice.
 At this point in my life, I did not trust many people and took even less advice.
 Asking for help was not one of my strengths.

 “Tomorrow, when you are getting dressed in the morning, tie whichever shoe you usually tie first.
 Tomorrow, tie the other one first.
 If you want to change your life, you need to do things differently.
 Start with how you tie your shoes as a reminder that today, you are doing things differently.
-Then as the day goes on, change other things as well.
-If you always eat ham and Swiss on rye for lunch, tomorrow eat turkey and cheddar on wheat bread.
+Then, as the day goes on, change other things as well.
+If you always eat ham and Swiss on rye for lunch, tomorrow, eat turkey and cheddar on wheat bread.
 If you always ride home from work the same way, tomorrow try a different route; even if this means it takes you five minutes longer to get home, do something different.”

 And that was the beginning of spiritual development for me.